redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_produce.md

 ```
       --file string          Path to file containing message sent
+      --format string        Format of the messages printed as they are produced, possible values are json and yaml (default "json")
       --instance-id string   Kafka instance ID.
 Uses the current instance if not set
       --key string           The message key.
 Empty if not set
       --name string          Topic name